Affiliate links on Android Authority may earn us a commission. Learn more.

 Is a Strava membership worth it?

 As mentioned, a Strava membership allows you to create a route from scratch.
-Users can even generate routes based on customized preferences like distance and elevation.
-This is a powerful tool for anyone who likes to explore new areas or keep their training grounds fresh.
+Members can even generate routes based on customized preferences like distance and elevation.
+This tool is powerful for anyone who likes to explore new areas or keep their training grounds fresh.